KhronosGroup/Vulkan-Loader/docs/LoaderDebugging.md

 WARNING | DRIVER: Driver "intel_icd.x86_64.json" ignored because not selected by env var 'VK_LOADER_DRIVERS_SELECT' WARNING | DRIVER: Driver "radeon_icd.x86_64.json" ignored because it was disabled by env var 'VK_LOADER_DRIVERS_DISABLE'
 ```

-These can be used to make sure that the appropriate drivers are enabled/disabled
-properly.

 For more info on how to use the filtering environment variables, refer to the
 [Driver Filtering](LoaderDriverInterface.md#driver-filtering) section of the